Skip to main content

 Steps to report a situation to the court

-• Send a letter written in French and signed to the court, indicating your complete contact information (last name, first name, date of birth, nationality, address, telephone number, e-mail) or drop it off directly at the court desk or at the Greffe universel.
+• Send a signed letter in French to the court, giving your full contact details (surname, first name, address, telephone number and e-mail address), or hand it in directly at the court desk or at the Greffe universel.

-• Explain as precisely as possible the situation (contact details of the attending physician, state of health, difficulties encountered in daily life, state of assets and debts, support from family and friends, etc.).
+• Explain the situation in as much detail as possible (contact details of the attending physician, state of health, difficulties encountered in daily life, state of assets and debts, support from family and friends, etc.).

-• Attach to the letter any document in his/her possession that could attest to the difficulties encountered (medical certificate, statement of accounts, certificates from institutions, etc.).
+• Enclose any documents in your possession that could attest to the difficulties encountered (mandate for incapacity, advance directives, etc.).

 In case of emergency: if you feel that a person is in danger, contact immediately the police (117) who will take the first steps to bring him/her to safety and liaise with the services responsible for his/her protection.